Application processOur top tips for writing your personal statement

 UCAS Personal Statements

-Coming to university is a great choice, and even better when you are committed to the career you have chosen.
-When you apply for a course in the School of Health and Social Care through UCAS, your personal statement is your first opportunity to demonstrate your passion and drive for the course you have chosen, and why you should be offered a place.
+Applying to university is the first step in turning your passion for a subject into your purpose and a rewarding careering.
+When you apply for a course in the Institute of Health and Social Care through UCAS, your personal statement is your first opportunity to demonstrate your passion and drive for the course you have chosen, and why you should be offered a place.

 Assessors of personal statements are looking for three key things:

-- That your personal statement focuses on the profession you are applying for and clearly states your reason for choosing the course.
+- That your personal statement focuses on the profession you’re applying for and clearly states your reason for choosing the course.

-- A description of your personal qualities, skills and experience in relation to your chosen course, as well as knowledge of the demands of the course and profession.
+- A description of your personal qualities, skills and experience related to your chosen course, as well as knowledge of the demands of the course and profession.

-- That your application is well presented and well written with no grammatical or spelling errors.
+- That your application is presented professionally and is well written with no grammatical or spelling errors.